List l may be sorted as follows.

 implements it; this is necessary to ensure that sorting is well defined.

-?
+Comparable?
 To do either of these things, you'll need to provide a

-— an object that encapsulates an ordering.
+Comparator — an object that encapsulates an ordering.
 Like the Comparable

-interface consists of a single method.
+interface, the Comparator interface consists of a single method.

-method compares its two arguments, returning
+compare method compares its two arguments, returning

-method throws a ClassCastException
+compare method throws a ClassCastException.

-Much of what was said about Comparable
+Much of what was said about Comparable applies to

-as well.
+Comparator as well.
 Writing a compare

-method is nearly identical to writing a compareTo
+method is nearly identical to writing a compareTo method,

 except that the former gets both objects passed in as arguments.
 The

-method has to obey the same four technical
+compare method has to obey the same four technical

-restrictions as Comparable
+restrictions as Comparable's compareTo

-method for the same reason — a Comparator
+method for the same reason — a Comparator must induce

 a total order on the objects it compares.

-instances is
+Employee instances is

-ordering (as defined in the previous example) on employee
+Name ordering (as defined in the previous example) on employee

 name.
 Unfortunately, the boss has asked for a list of employees in order